freesky-edward/blogclub/tech/post/How to use manila image.md

 # How to use manila image in devstack pike version

-The environment is pike release openstack that built by devstack [1].
+The environment is pike release openstack that built by [devstack](https://docs.openstack.org/devstack/latest/).

 ## 1. Add the manila image to glance
 We can get manila-service-image.qcow2 from [tarballs](https://tarballs.openstack.org/manila-image-elements/images/)